Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 New Adult & Paediatric Good Practice Recommendations – a brief overview

-Ann Noble, NHS Lothian - View Bio
+Ann Noble, NHS Lanarkshire - View Bio

 1200